synopse/mORMot/static/ReadMe.txt

 Ensure you keep in synch these binaries with the main framework source code.
 Otherwise, SynSQLite3Static will complain about invalid versions, and some random/unexpected errors may occur.

+See SQlite3/amalgamation/ReadMe.md for instructions about how to compile the SQlite3 static files after a release from https://sqlite.org